Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

 \subsection{Temperature dependence of magnetization, magnetostriction, and magnetocapacitance up to 60 T}

 In order to clarify the in-field properties of CuInCr$_{4}$S$_{8}$, we measured magnetization, longitudinal magnetostriction, and magnetocapacitance in pulsed high magnetic fields of up to 60~T at various initial temperatures ($T_{\rm ini}$).
 All the magnetization and magnetostriction data are summarized in Fig.~\ref{Fig3}, and some of them are arranged along with the magnetocapacitance data for several selected $T_{\rm ini}$ in Fig.~\ref{Fig4}.
 Note that the observed results are irreversible and hysteretic especially for low $T_{\rm ini}$ because of significant sample-temperature changes in the field-descending process, as discussed in Sec.~\ref{Sec3_4}.
-We will hence mainly focus on the data in the field-elevating process, which are useful for constructing the $H$--$T$ phase diagram (the discussions on the field-descending process are given in Supplementary Materials \cite{Supple}).
+We will hence mainly focus on the data in the field-elevating process, which are useful for constructing the $H$-$T$ phase diagram (for the discussions on the field-descending process, see Appendix~\ref{SecF}).